MdevDigitalInc/quick-exit-button/README.md

 ## How to use 📍
 1. Enter your desired website URL in the `exit()` function.
 The URL must be enclosed in quotes (either '' or "").
 2. To change which key triggers the `exit()` function, decide what key you would like to use and then use `https://keycode.info` to obtain the JavaScript event keycode.
-3. Take this value and replace it with the 81 in `line 59` and `line 61`.
+3. Take this value and replace it with the 81 in `line 19` of the HTML files in the `data-key` attribute.
-4. To customize the appearance of the button, adjust the color, background, and border properties if desired in the `init()` function.
-If changed, be sure to copy the same values to `line 19`, `line 20`, and `line 21`.
-The hovering colours on the button may be changed as well if desired.
-The properties on the hovering will not have to be copied anywhere else.
+4. To customize the appearance of the button, adjust the color, background, and border properties if desired in the same line as the previous step.
+This time, change the `data-color`, `data-background`, and `data-border` properties.

+NOTE: No changes need to be done in the `exit-scripts.js` file.
+Any modifications must be made in the HTML files.

 ## Resources Used 📚
 1. `https://developer.mozilla.org/en-US/docs/Web/API/Location/replace`